taisukeoe/scala_2_10_android_error/README.markdown

 This very straight forward Android project source code throws NoSuchMethodError :android.database.sqlite.SQLiteClosable.close .

+You can built this project by following commands,connecting with an Android device via USB.

+	sbt
+	android:start-device

 This is because *"new SQLHelperDemo(this).getReadableDatabase.close()"* in android-16 has been compiled to *SQLiteClosable.close()* in bytecodes by Scala 2.10.x that doesn't exist in android-15.
 It should be *SQLiteDatabase.close()* at least in this case.
 Please find below javap results in Scala2.9.x and Scala2.10.x.

 For your info, SQLiteDatabase starts to inherit "close()" method from SQLiteClosable at android-16, while SQLiteDatabase implemented "close()" method without any inheritance until android-15.